KululuMi/DyEval/README.md

 # DyEval

-Official implementation of the paper "Bug Finder: LLM-aided Dynamic Testing for Text-to-Image Models"
+Official implementation of the paper "Interactive Visual Assessment for Text-to-Image Generation Models"

-We are currently organizing the code.
-Please stay tuned.